Interpretation Course for Lute and Plucked Instruments

 Master Class for Plucked Instruments with Hopkinson Smith (Lute)

 Hopkinson Smith, born in New York in 1946, is considered a leading figure in the field of early music and enjoys an international reputation as a lutenist.
 He studied Musicology in Harvard, graduating with honours in 1972.
-He then came to Europe, where he studied with Emilio Pujol in Catalonia, a great pedagogue in the 19th-century tradition.
+He then came to Europe, where he studied with Emilio Pujol in Catalonia, a great pedagogue in the nineteenth-century tradition.
 He then came to Switzerland to study the lute with Eugen M Dombois at the Schola Cantorum Basiliensis.
 The triad of musical style, musical realization, and the instrument of Eugen M Dombois continue to influence Hopkinson Smith to this day.
-In addition to his work with many chamber-music ensembles, he was co-founder of the Ensemble Hesperion XX in 1974; his ten years working with gambist Jordi Savall was to shape his chamber-music experience.
+In addition to his work with many chamber-music orchestras, he was co-founder of the Ensemble Hesperion XX in 1974; his ten years of working with gambist Jordi Savall was to shape his chamber-music experience.
 Since 1976, Hopkinson Smith has been teaching at the Schola Cantorum Basiliensis, initially alongside Eugen M Dombois and from 1996 as his successor.
-From the mid-1980s, he has focused on the solo repertoires for historical plucked instruments.
-His many award-winning recordings on various plucked instruments cover a wide range of Renaissance and Baroque styles.
-Among the major arrangements he has made for the lute are his versions of Bach’s Sonatas and Partitas for Violin and the Suites for Violoncello.
-He has toured throughout Europe, North and South America, Japan, Korea, Australia, and New Zealand, and in 2007 and 2009, he gave concerts and classes in Palestine under the auspices of the Barenboim-Said Foundation.
+From the mid-1980s, he focused on the solo repertoire for historical plucked instruments.
+His many award-winning solo recordings on various plucked instruments cover a wide range of Renaissance and Baroque styles.
+His arrangements of Bach’s Sonatas and Partitas for Violin and the Suites for Violoncello for the lute are of great importance.
+In 2007 and 2009, he moreover gave concerts and classes in Palestine under the auspices of Barenboim-Said Foundation.